 Some cannabis consumers are more sensitive to THC, experiencing significant effects with lower doses.

 It's typically recommended to start with a low dose, often around 2.5 to 5 mg THC for edibles.

-Experienced cannabis users:
+Experienced cannabis edibles users:

 May require higher doses to achieve the desired effects, but it's still advisable to start with a moderate dose when trying a new product or strain and adjust gradually based on individual response.

-In the complex world of cannabis consumption, where the line between a pleasant experience and an unpleasant one can be quite thin, a THC mg dosage chart emerges as an indispensable tool for users of all levels of experience.
+In the complex world of cannabis consumption, where the line between a pleasant experience and an unpleasant one can be quite thin, a THC mg dosage matrix emerges as an indispensable tool for users of all levels of experience.

 1. Precision for All Experience Levels

 - Crucial for Beginners: For those new to cannabis, the prospect of proper dosing can be daunting.
 A THC mg edible dosage guidelines offers a clear and precise starting point, eliminating the guesswork and reducing the risk of overconsumption.

 - Invaluable for Veterans: Even seasoned cannabis enthusiasts can benefit from an edible dosage matrix.
 It allows them to experiment with different doses and fine-tune their experience while ensuring they stay within their comfort zone.